sasampayo/from-pdf-to-corpus/README.md

 ## Citar

-> Sampayo-Sande, S. (2026). *From PDF to Corpus: A Validated Python Tool for Systematic Extraction of Parliamentary Speech Data from the Spanish Congress of Deputies*.
-Centro Crímina, Universidad Miguel Hernández de Elche. [https://github.com/sasampayo/from-pdf-to-corpus](https://github.com/sasampayo/from-pdf-to-corpus)
+> Sampayo-Sande, S. (2026). *From PDF to Corpus: A Validated Python Tool for Systematic Extraction of Parliamentary Speech Data from the Spanish Congress of Deputies* (v1.0.0) [Software].
+Zenodo. https://doi.org/10.5281/zenodo.19442392
 ---

 ## Licencia